coenwerem/heic-to-png/README.md

 ## Notes

-- This script was modified from the original and tested on MacOS Sonoma 14.7.4.
+- This script was modified from the original and tested on macOS Sonoma 14.7.4.